 The guidance explains the role of the SAU which will provide independent non-binding advisory reports regarding certain subsidies that are referred by public authorities, and will periodically monitor and review the operation of the subsidy control regime.

 Role of the DfE Subsidy Control Advice Unit

-The DfE Subsidy Control Advice Unit (SCAU) provides advice and assistance to Northern Ireland government departments and their arm's length bodies on the application of the State aid rules, the Subsidy Control Act, the TCA and WTO rules on subsidies, and other international subsidy commitments.
+The DfE Subsidy Control Advice Unit (SCAU) provides advice and assistance to Northern Ireland government departments and their arm's length bodies on the application of the State aid rules and the UK Subsidy Control regime

 If you have any questions on any aspect of the arrangements please contact the SCAU by e-mailing firstname.lastname@example.org